artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 ```

 This Podspec is probably more complex then you're used to, but it means less config.
 To validate the Podspec, use
-`$ pod idc spec GitDawg.podspec` and read the JSON it outputs.
-With the Podspec set up, it's time to set up the example
+`$ pod ipc spec GitDawg.podspec` and read the JSON it outputs.
+With the Podspec set up, it's time to set up the
-project's `Gemfile` and `Podfile`.
+example project's `Gemfile` and `Podfile`.

-We'll start with applying the [React Native hot-fix plugin][cpfrn], sometimes a version of React Native is released that
+We'll start with applying the [React Native hot-fix plugin][cpfrn], sometimes a version of React Native is released
-doesn't support Swift frameworks (as Facebook don't use Swift) and so you have to apply some patches to the code.
-I made
+that doesn't support Swift frameworks (as Facebook don't use Swift) and so you have to apply some patches to the
-a CocoaPods Plugin that handles the hot-fixes for you.
+code.
+I made a CocoaPods Plugin that handles the hot-fixes for you.

 Start by making a `Gemfile` in the `Example` folder: